ErgodicLabs/blog/content/posts/ai-mode-shift-2025-03.md

 ---
-title: "Every app will become an AI app, just not in the way that you think"
+title: "The Model Context Protocol signals a mode shift in AI products"
 author: moorkh
 date: 2025-03-30
 draft: false
 tags: ["ai"]
 ---

-Yes, every app will become an AI app.
-But it won’t happen because every app adopts AI.
-It will happen because AI learns to be a power user of every app.

 The shape of AI products is changing.
 The user experience is no longer defined by screens and buttons.
 Models are becoming the user interface.
+The [Model Context Protocol](https://modelcontextprotocol.io), [released by Anthropic in November of 2024](https://www.anthropic.com/news/model-context-protocol), is a clear signal of this mode shift.

+Every app will become an AI app.
+That won’t change.
+But it won’t happen because every app adopts AI.
+It will happen because AI learns to be a power user of every app.

 ### Last cycle